carpentries-incubator/ReproducibleResearch/episodes/whydoesRRmatter.md

 Working reproducibly has many benefits for the research ecosystem.
 However, there are also direct benefits for yourself.

-Florian Markowetz listed these "five selfish reasons to work reproducibly":
+Florian Markowetz listed these 'five selfish reasons to work reproducibly':

 1. Reproducibility helps to avoid disaster